marcglasberg/async_redux/README.md

 The flag can be any convenient **immutable object**, like a URL, a user id, an index, an enum, a String, a number, or other.

-The recommended way to have your widgets react to the processing of an async action is to use the action's `before` and `after` methods to dispatch an `WaitAction` using `add(this)` and `remove(this)`.

-For example, suppose that a button dispatches a `LoadAction` to load some text.
+As an example, if we want to replace the `store.isWaitingFor()` method with the `Wait` object, we could do this: Suppose that a button dispatches a `LoadAction` to load some text.
 You can make the button show a progress indicator while the text is being loaded, and show the text when it's done:

 ```dart